Best Organic Cleansers for Sensitive Skin in 2026

 Walnut shells, apricot kernels, and microbeads have no place in sensitive skin cleansers—or any cleansers, really.

 These particles create microscopic tears in your skin.
-Research using electron microscopy has shown that physical scrubs cause irregular, jagged tears in the skin surface that take days to heal.
+Electron microscopy research has shown that physical scrubs cause irregular, jagged tears in the skin surface that take days to heal.
 For sensitive skin already compromised by a weakened barrier function, this is disastrous.

-If you need exfoliation (and honestly, not everyone does), gentle chemical exfoliants like lactic acid or polyhydroxy acids (PHAs) are much safer.
+If you need exfoliation (and honestly, not everyone does), gentle chemical exfoliants such as lactic acid or polyhydroxy acids (PHAs) are safer.
 They dissolve dead skin cells without mechanical abrasion.

 For a deeper dive into DIY exfoliating options, check out this guide.